claranet/spryker-base/README.md

 Is essentially a shell script, but should only be used for defining variables!

 Location: `docker/`

+## Install additional Node dependencies

+Use `NPM_DEPENDENCIES` which holds a list of distribution packages to be installed prior to resolving npm depdencies.

 ## Install additional PHP extensions